freesewing/markdown/org/blog/2019-yearly-report/en.md

 It's perhaps also a good time to point out that you too can help with this.
-Our [documentation for translators](https://freesewing.dev/guides/translator/) is a good place to get started, or stop by [our chat room dedicated to translation](https://gitter.im/freesewing/translation).
+Our [documentation for translators](https://freesewing.dev/guides/translator/) is a good place to get started, or stop by [our chat room](https://chat.freesewing.org/).

 ## What we're planning for next year